 My favorite humorist, Mark Twain, tells the story of a wild-west saloon he once visited where the billiard table was severely crooked—making the competition between patrons quite interesting.
 Billiards on a perfectly flat table, he reasoned, offered nothing more than an ordinary game.
 But to play on a crooked table—with so many new challenges and strategies required for success—made the game that much more complex and fun.
 No one wanted to fix the billiard table.
 The new challenges were compelling.
 New skills emerged as the players adapted to the disrupted table.

 But why wait for a crooked table.
 It can be to your advantage to disrupt these habit patterns yourself, not just for the inherent blessing of variety, but also for the larger goal of being open to new ideas, methods, and tactics that can take your game to the next level.

-In his best selling book “What Got You Hear Won’t Get You There” Marshall Goldsmith reminds us that no matter how much you have achieved in the past, to succeed at higher levels, you have to acquire new skills, explore new challenges, and refine your approach.
-Knowing this take a proactive mindset.
+In his best selling book “What Got You Here Won’t Get You There” Marshall Goldsmith reminds us that no matter how much you have achieved in the past, to succeed at higher levels, you have to acquire new skills, explore new challenges, and refine your approach.
+Knowing this takes a proactive mindset.
 A few cases in point: